Noble-Lab/FDRBench/README.md

- -ns                 no shared peptides between entrapment and target protein -swap               Reverse the order of generated random peptide sequences -i <arg>            PSM/peptide/precursor/protein file -score <arg>        The score name for ranking precursor/peptide/protein for FDP calculation -level <arg>        PSM, peptide, precursor or protein -pep <arg>          peptide/protein pair file
+ -ns                 no shared peptides between entrapment and target protein -swap               Reverse the order of generated random peptide sequences -i <arg>            PSM/peptide/precursor/protein file -score <arg>        The score name for ranking precursor/peptide/protein for FDP calculation.
+The
+                     format could be "score", "score:0" or "score:1".
+The second part is 0 or 1, 0:
+                     lower is better, 1: higher is better -level <arg>        PSM, peptide, precursor or protein -pep <arg>          peptide/protein pair file
  -debug              Print detailed information for debugging